Sleep Apnea Is Just Snoring

 Fact.
-The most common type of sleep apnea is obstructive sleep apnea or OSA.
-It happens when your tongue, tonsils, or other tissues in the back of the throat block the airway.
+The most common type of sleep apnea is obstructive sleep apnea, or OSA.
+It happens when the tongue, tonsils, or other tissues in the back of the throat block the airway.
 When you try to breathe in, the air can't get through.
 Central sleep apnea is less common than OSA.
 Central sleep apnea means the brain doesn't always signal the body to breathe when it should.

 Only the Old Get Sleep Apnea

 Myth.
 Doctors estimate that more than 18 million Americans have sleep apnea.
 Although it's more common after age 40, the disorder can affect people of all ages.
 You're more likely to develop OSA if you are overweight, male, African-American, or Latino.
 The condition also tends to run in families.

 Alcohol Will Help You Sleep

 Myth.
 A nightcap may make you drowsy, but it does not promote good quality sleep.
 Alcohol relaxes the muscles in the back of the throat.
 This makes it easier for the airway to become blocked in people with OSA.
 Sleeping pills have the same effect.

 Sleep Apnea Is Rare in Kids

 Myth.
 OSA is actually common in children, affecting as many as one in 10.
 In most cases, the symptoms are mild, and the child eventually outgrows the condition.
 But some children may develop behavioral issues or serious medical problems as a result of OSA.